 #8 Does it matter if the electronics get wet?Generally speaking the electronic items on all of our electric bikes are sealed units, from the motor to battery to head unit.
 They are all weatherproof and have been designed for all purpose use i.e mountain biking, where occasionally there are deep puddles.
 Your eBike is expected to be able to handle this without any issues.
 If possible, try not to completely submerge your eBike.
 If you fall into a lake for example, make sure the bike is recovered quickly, along with yourself.
 Allow the bike to dry off before turning back on and returning to the trail.

-#9 Will the electric bike arrive assembled?Your bike will arrive 99% assembled (with any accessories you have added to the order, fitted to the eBike) and will be delivered in one of our specially designed boxes.
+#9 Will the electric bike arrive assembled?Your bike will arrive 85% assembled, will be delivered in one of our specially designed boxes unless stated otherwise in the product description.
 Someone needs to be available to sign for the parcel.
 The box is rather large, our courier will help you carry it in, but they may not enter the property and carry up stairs for example.
-To fit the eBikes into our special boxes we have to turn the handlebars 90 degrees and remove the pedals.
+To fit the e-Bikes into our special boxes we have to turn the handlebars 90 degrees and remove the pedals.
 This are simple to re-fit once you have unpacked your bike.
 If you require assistance please email us and we will be happy to help.

 #10 How often should I have my electric bike serviced?Remember all of the components are regular cycle components, so you can pick up spares e.g inner tubes, tyres, brake pads etc. from any good cycle shop.